Prithika-13/TuneVibe/README.md

 - 📊 *Real-Time Trends*

 By combining these dynamic inputs with machine learning techniques, TuneVibe delivers more **relevant**, **timely**, and **personalized** music recommendations.
+TuneVibe uses Flask to seamlessly combine the frontend and backend into a unified web application.
+Flask serves the frontend templates and handles backend logic, making the app lightweight and easy to maintain.

 ---